vuestorefront/storefront-next13-boilerplate/GUIDE.md

 ### React Components

-Project components are located in a `components` directory and are follow a structure pattern:
+Components used in the boilerplate web app are located in the `components` directory and each component has the following file structure:

 - Project components
   - Representational components that are designed to fulfill project requirements.